Fiserv/firstvision-apac/docs/APIs/Authorization/Reverse-Auth.md

 # Reverse Authorization

-This service is used for Authorization reversal on payment instrument id.
+This API is used to reverse the authorization for a given payment instrument Id or payment card number, authorization code, effective date, and transaction amount, if given.
+Reverse is possible for any authorization which is waiting for settlement.

 ## Endpoint